Chapter 29: Toxic Masculinity, Donald Trump, and the American Spirit’s Disease-Part Two

 One lives in this shadow world thinking that it is the only reality.

-Welcome to the deadly world of illusion created and sustained by damaged male energy!
+Welcome to the deadly world of illusion created and sustained by patriarchy and its damaged male energy!
 This is the world created by toxic masculinity, and the puppets created, maintained, and controlled by its hypnotic spell.

 Toxic masculinity extends beyond outdated ideas of “manliness.”
 It speaks to deep-rooted power dynamics and cultural norms that sideline vulnerability and empathy while glorifying domination, aggression, and a rejection of accountability.
 Trump’s rise to prominence helped transform these traits into symbols of strength and success, effectively fostering an environment where unhealthy masculinity thrives.

 Toxic masculinity manifests through societal expectations that dictate how men “should” behave.
-It glorifies traits like control and emotional suppression while stigmatizing vulnerability, empathy, and collaboration.
-Boys hear phrases like “man up” or “don’t cry” from a young age, messages that insidiously discourage emotional expression, except for anger—a form of release that’s more socially acceptable for males.
+It glorifies traits like excess competitiveness, promiscuity as an expression of manhood, controlling attitudes and behaviors towards others and emotional suppression while stigmatizing vulnerability, empathy, equality between the sexes, and collaboration.
+Boys hear phrases like “you can beat that guy”, “man up” or “don’t cry” from a young age, messages that insidiously encourage egoism and discourage emotional expression, except for lust and anger—a form of release that’s more socially acceptable for males.

 The results?

-Men grow into adults who view emotional vulnerability as weakness.
+Men grow into adults who view other men as competitors rather than collaborators, women as subservient to their needs rather than equal partners, and emotional vulnerability as weakness.
 They are conditioned to bottle their pain, leading to stress, isolation, and poor mental health.
-On a larger scale, toxic masculinity fuels aggression, strengthens systems of inequality, and widens societal divisions.
+On a larger scale, toxic masculinity reigning as patriarchy fuels aggression, strengthens systems of inequality, and widens societal divisions.

 Trump’s behavior exemplifies this cultural disease on a grand stage.
-Mocking the vulnerable, undermining cooperation as weak, and treating opposition as enemies—these are its hallmarks.
+Mocking the vulnerable, dehumanizing women and children while exploiting them sexually, undermining cooperation as weak, and treating opposition as enemies—these are its hallmarks.

 Donald Trump and the Principles of Toxic Masculinity